Otherside of the Game

 "Otherside of the Game" is a song recorded by American singer Erykah Badu for her debut studio album Baduizm (1997).
 It was written by Badu, Questlove, James Poyser and Richard Nichols.
 The song effectively showcases Badu's debt to jazz aside from neo soul.
 It is a ballad with lyrics describing the story of a conflicted woman in a troubled relationship.
 She is expecting a baby with her husband, so she feels she must stand by him despite his apparently illegal activities.
-MCA Records released the song as the third single from Baduizm in Japan on September 22, 1997.
+Universal Records released the song as the third single from Baduizm in Japan on September 22, 1997.

 Commercial performance

 "Otherside of the Game" was commercially released only in Japan, where it did not manage to chart.
 In the United States, the song was serviced to urban contemporary radio but was not released physically.
 Due to Billboards rules at the time not allowing airplay-only singles to enter the main charts, the song was only eligible for airplay charts.
 It peaked at number 14 on the US R&B/Hip-Hop Airplay chart, spending a total of 20 weeks on the chart.